top of page

 will compete on Saturday and Sunday, and every participant is required to complete all

-scheduled workouts.
+scheduled tests.

 If a participant is unable or unwilling to take part, the organizer reserves the right to